TcMenu/tcUnicodeHelper/README.md

 * For TcMenu Device Drawable - the designer supports this format natively.
 * Most Adafruit_GFX libraries - see the packaged Adafruit example.
-* U8G2 library - see the packaged U8G2 example.
+* U8G2 library - although the library has good Unicode support, this is another option.
+See the packaged example.
 * TFT_eSPI - although the library has good Unicode support, this is another option.
 See the packaged example.

 ## Includes a UTF-8 decoder for mbed and Arduino